 Many organizations are undergoing an expansive digital transformation, and as a result, their attack surface is growing.
 This increases the number of exploitable vulnerabilities on enterprise networks, and organizations must take the necessary steps today to securely defend their cybersecurity tomorrow.

-Organizations must gain a complete understanding of the vulnerabilities across their IT ecosystem so that a comprehensive cybersecurity program can be created.
+Organizations must gain a complete understanding of the security vulnerabilities across their IT ecosystem so that a comprehensive cybersecurity program can be created.
 Then, the necessary steps can be taken to mitigate risks as well as put necessary defenses in place to ensure everything is protected moving forward.
 Doing so will allow security teams to keep up with cybercriminals as they evolve their attacks to try and stay ahead.
+Doing so will allow security teams to keep up with threat actors as they evolve their attack methods to stay ahead.

 How do attack vectors, attack surfaces, and security breaches differ?